 What is Cash Value in Life Insurance?

-Cash value in life insurance is the accumulated savings component of specific permanent life insurance policies, such as whole life insurance.
+The cash value in life insurance, also known as surrender value or policy value, refers to the accumulated savings component of certain permanent life insurance policies, such as whole life insurance.
 Along with providing lifelong protection, these plans build a cash reserve that grows over time, often with interest.
-Policyholders can access this amount differently, by borrowing against it, making partial withdrawals, or even using it to pay future premiums.
-This feature makes cash value useful in times of financial need, as it can act like a backup fund while your insurance coverage continues.
+Policyholders can access this amount in various ways, including borrowing against it, making partial withdrawals, or using it to pay future premiums.
+This feature makes cash value useful in times of financial need, as it can serve as a backup fund while your insurance coverage is in effect.
 In short, it adds both protection and financial flexibility to your policy.

 Read more